are ancient Hindu texts, constituting the oldest written material of

 Vaastu Shastra is the ancient Vedic science of architecture and home

-gained immense popularity all over the world.
+immense popularity all over the world.
 Vaastu basically deals with the flow

 of energy within residential and office spaces.
-In order
+In order to achieve optimum

 Vaastu For You and Your Family

-the Divine Energy can work to create the maximum possible peace and harmony
+Divine Energy can work to create the maximum possible peace and harmony

 within that particular environment.
-Once that energy and
+Once that energy and vibration has been

 Introducing Vedic Culture in Schools